-Next, decide whether you are going to cloth diaper all on your own or using a service!
-Washing at home will require lots of extra tools and accessories to successfully clean and manage your supplies.
+Next, decide whether you are going to cloth diaper on your own or use a service!
+Washing at home will require extra accessories to successfully clean and manage your supplies.
 Choosing a service, like Green Diaper Babies, means having the convenience that disposables offer restored.
-No need to wash, scrub or scrape – simply throw them in the pail and we will take care of the rest!
-Check out more reasons to use a diaper service here.
+We provide all the supplies and there is no need to wash, scrub or scrape – simply throw them in the pail and we will take care of the rest!
+Read more about the differences between washing at home or using a service.

 You may find you need more than just diapers to get by with cloth diapering.
 Thankfully with Green Diaper Babies, all the items you need are at your fingertips through our store or when you sign up for services!